 Low Potassium Levels: Excessive ACV use may lower potassium, causing fatigue or muscle cramps.

-FAQs About Apple Cider Vinegar and Weight Loss
+FAQs About Apple Cider Vinegar and traditionally used as part of a balanced wellness routine

-1. How much ACV should I take daily for weight loss?
+1. How much ACV should I take daily for traditionally used as part of a balanced wellness routine?

 Aim for 1–2 tablespoons diluted in water, taken 1–2 times daily before meals.
-Avoid exceeding this to prevent side effects.
+Avoid exceeding this to may help support side effects.

 2. Can I take ACV in pill form?